 BleepingComputer reported that the most likely infection point for UHS was a phishing email.
 The phishing email would have contained Emotet, a piece of trojan.
 Emotet would have installed Trickbot, which then enabled the hacker group, WIZARD SPIDER, to manually install Ryuk through a reverse shell.

-In October 2020, hackers infected two more medical centres with Ryuk.
+In October 2020, hackers infected two more medical centers with Ryuk.
 One was in Oregon – the Sky Lakes Medical Center – and the other was in New York – the Lawrence Health System.
 The attacks took computer systems offline, making electronic health records unavailable.
 The hospitals were already stressed with COVID-19 patient care, and the attack just made matters worse.
 Most of these hospital attacks lasted for weeks.

 There are many things companies and individuals can do to protect themselves from malware, and ransomware in particular.
 Here are a few top examples: